sdondley/ClimateChangeChat/about.md

         * There are way too many idiots these days
     * Email: s@dondley.com

-# Name
+# Website Name
 * Climate Change Chat for Realists
-    * This is the same name as a livestream project I do
+    * This is the same name as a livestream project about climate change I do
         * Why is the website named after the livestream project?
             * Because I want to call attention to my project